 An M.2 SSD is a solid-state drive (SSD) that conforms to a computer industry specification written for internally mounted storage expansion cards of a small form factor.
-The specification, originally known as the Next-Generation Form Factor (NGFF), is pronounced M-dot-2.
+The specification was originally known as the Next-Generation Form Factor (NGFF), but the "next generation" moniker was dropped in favor of the M.2 -- pronounced M-dot-2 -- designation.

 M.2 SSDs are designed to enable high-performance storage in thin, power-constrained devices, such as ultrabook and tablet computers.
 They are generally smaller than mSATA SSDs, for which they are intended as an alternative.

-The M.2 form-factor specification was defined by the PCI Special Interest Group (PCI-SIG) consortium of technology industry vendors and the Serial ATA International Organization.
-The M.2 specification supports applications such as Wi-Fi, Universal Serial Bus (USB), PCI Express (PCIe) and Serial ATA (SATA).
+The M.2 form-factor specification was defined by the PCI Special Interest Group (PCI-SIG) consortium of technology industry vendors and the Serial ATA (SATA) International Organization.
+M.2 is an interface specification that supports multiple protocols and applications such as Wi-Fi, Universal Serial Bus (USB), PCI Express (PCIe) and SATA.
+With its support for protocols such as USB and Wi-Fi, M.2-compliant products are not limited to solid-state drives.
+For example, a number of vendors offer Wi-Fi-Bluetooth combo cards in the M.2 form factor.
+Innodisk offers an AI accelerator card that uses the M.2 interface and was the first to introduce an M.2 graphics card.

-SATA M.2 is described in the SATA v3.2 Specification.
+SATA M.2 and SATA Express (SATAe) are described in the SATA v3.2 Specification.

 M.2 SSD vs. mSATA